baasbox/docs/source/index.md

 documentation explains:

 *  the BaasBox features (server side)
    *  how to install BaasBox
-   *  how to use admin console and a detailed section about the REST API that you can use
+   *  how to use the admin console and a detailed section about the REST API that you can use
    *  REST API

 *  the SDK features